Steven Béla Várdy

-Steven Béla Várdy (July 3, 1935 – July 23, 2018) Ph.D., was McAnulty Distinguished Professor of European History at Duquesne University, Pittsburgh, Pennsylvania.
+Steven Béla Várdy (July 3, 1935 – July 23, 2018) was McAnulty Distinguished Professor of European History at Duquesne University, Pittsburgh, Pennsylvania.

-Várdy was Director of Duquesne University History Forum, and former Chairman of its Department of History.
-He was an invited member of the International P.E.N.(1985), President of the Institute of German American Relations (1995), and a Member of the Hungarian Academy of Sciences (2004, 2010).
+Várdy was director of Duquesne University History Forum, and former chairman of its Department of History.
+He was an invited member of the International P.E.N.(1985), president of the Institute of German American Relations (1995), and a member of the Hungarian Academy of Sciences (2004, 2010).

 He was the author, co-author, or co-editor of nearly two dozen books and over six-hundred articles, essays, and reviews.
 His most recent books included: